-TRAFFIC AND FINANCIAL RECOVERY ON TRACK
+- TRAFFIC AND FINANCIAL RECOVERY ON TRACK

-Continued recovery in passenger numbers flowing through to EBITDA and cash flow
+Continued recovery in passenger numbers flowing through to EBITDA and cashflow.

-DELIVERING FOR OUR PASSENGERS
+- DELIVERING FOR OUR PASSENGERS

-Investing in passenger experience and to be the airport for everyone, whatever your journey
+Investing in passenger experience and to be the airport for everyone, whatever their journey.

+- EXECUTING OUR SUSTAINABILITY ROAD MAPS

-Robust and achievable plans in place to meet sustainable goals, including net zero by 2030
+Robust and achievable plans in place to meet sustainability goals, including net zero by 2030

+- COMMITTED TO LONG-TERM SUSTAINABLE GROWTH

-Making best use of existing infrastructure, submitted planning application to bring Northern Runway into routine use
+Making best use of existing infrastructure, submitted planning application to bring Northern Runway into

-Our strategy
+routine use

+OUR STRATEGY